 But once you learn how to be a conscious girlfriend, a whole different relationship world can open up for you.

 We’re here to help!

 Women in Relationships: Learn more about our Couples Breakthrough Coaching

-(And the fine print: While the resources and tools we share emerge from our extensive personal and professional experience and research, we are not licensed psychotherapists, and the information on this site should not be construed as – or used in place of – professional psychotherapeutic or medical assistance.)
+(And the fine print: While the resources and tools we share emerge from our extensive personal and professional experience and research, the information on this site should not be construed as – or used in place of – professional psychotherapeutic or medical assistance.)